FatehAK/fatehak/README.md

 <p>&nbsp;</p>

 <div align="center">
   Welcome!
-I'm a Front-End engineer from **Chennai, India** with a passion for crafting clean and performant Web applications.
+I'm a Front-End engineer from <strong>Chennai, India</strong> with a passion for crafting performant Web applications.
 </div>

 ### ⚡️ A Few Quick Facts